T

 +

 It is generally recommended that visitors drink bottled water in San Juan.
-While the water is treated and considered safe by local standards, many travelers prefer to stick to bottled water to avoid any potential stomach upset.
-You can easily purchase bottled water at any convenience store, supermarket, or restaurant across the city.
+While the water is treated and considered safe by local standards, many visitors prefer bottled water to avoid any potential stomach upset.
+Tap water is safe for brushing teeth and showering.
+Bottled water is readily available and inexpensive throughout the city.

 What's the best area to stay in San Juan, Puerto Rico?